 After a short two week period of polishing that began in mid-July, I am ready to release a version of the full hack!
 There’s a lot to read here, but none of it is truly necessary to play and (hopefully) enjoy the hack.
 If you do play the hack, I’d recommend at least reading through ‘General Notes,’ ‘Major Changes from FE8,’ ‘Chapter-specific Notes,’ and ‘Spoils of War.’
 And maybe ‘Known Issues’ too.

-As a general note, I still consider this pretty far from the final version.
-There is definitely more polishing that can be done on the art and music fronts, and I assume some adjusted balancing will be necessary once a decent sample of people play the hack.
 There will probably be bugs (a few are listed in Known Issues) - think of this like an early access release.
 Also, please be mindful of spoilers and use tags to hide comments where appropriate.

 Main hack, version: C6H12O2

 (note: Ch1 is a forced loss - Kenner’s death triggers the ending, or allowing the enemy general to arrive at the throne room does too.
 The former should take about 15 minutes, with the latter taking a bit longer)

 I will upload a new version of the prequel

 tomorrow or the day after soonTM with minor polishing additions.